Hop Into Eggciting Learning Opportunities | Flat 25% OFF | Code: EASTER

 Network ID and Genesis Blocks

 Network identification plays a significant role in distinguishing the two environments.
-Mainnet typically begins with the number “1,” while Testnets often use numbers like “3 or 4.”
+Mainnet typically begins with “1,” while Testnets often use numbers like “3 or 4.”
 These IDs serve as beacons, helping project owners and developers navigate the Blockchain ecosystem.

 Furthermore, each Mainnet and Testnet has its own unique Genesis block, marking the beginning of their respective journeys.
 These blocks set the foundation for their distinct characteristics and functionalities.